SeatPlan Logo

 What new plays are opening in London this year?

 Theatre fans are spoilt for choice by plays heading to London this year, with everything from new writing to star-studded classics available to book.
-First up, stars on stage: catch Bryan Cranston in All My Sons, Stephen Fry as Lady Bracknell in The Importance of Being Earnest, Hugh Bonneville in Shadowlands and Stranger Things star Sadie Sink making her West End debut in Romeo and Juliet.
+First up, stars on stage: catch Hugh Bonneville in Shadowlands, Stranger Things star Sadie Sink making her West End debut in Romeo and Juliet, and Poldark's Aidan Turner in Les Liaisons Dangereuses.

-Other new plays include the West End transfer of Ava Pickett’s award-winning drama 1536, which reflects on Anne Boleyn’s death through a modern lens; the first ever stage adaptation of Le Carre’s The Spy Who Came in from the Cold; and a transfer of outrageously funny Broadway hit Oh, Mary
+Other new plays include the West End transfer of Ava Pickett’s award-winning drama 1536, which reflects on Anne Boleyn’s death through a modern lens; the first ever stage adaptation of Le Carre’s The Spy Who Came in from the Cold; and the UK premiere of the late Chadwick Boseman's Deep Azure at the Sam Wanamaker Playhouse.

 We also highly recommend booking tickets for the Old Vic’s revival of Arcadia - one of the late Tom Stoppard’s greatest works.